EdordoPng/EdordoPng.github.io/src/content/projects/dpa-analysis.md

 * **Language:** Python 3.x
 * **Analysis:** NumPy (for vectorised statistical computations), Matplotlib
 * **Target:** TinyAES traces (Simulated/Captured power data)

+## Note
+While this project focuses on Side-Channel attacks, the underlying cryptographic logic is based on my AES Implementation from Scratch.

 ---
 [cite_start]*Based on a differential attack using a Hamming Weight leakage model[cite: 635].*